Welcome to GEOG 488 - Acquiring & Integrating Geospatial Data

 This website provides the primary instructional materials for the course.
 The Resources menu at left links to important supporting materials, while the Course Outline menu links to the course lessons.
 ANGEL, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
 Students who register also gain access to Safe Software, Readings, and Data through the course management system ANGEL.
-Information about Penn State's Online Geospatial Education programs is available at https://gis.e-education.psu.edu.
+See the Online Geospatial Education Program Office for information about Penn State's Online Geospatial Education programs.

 Quick Facts about GEOG 488